 What to do next

-If your host has one physical network adapter for iSCSI traffic, you must bind the virtual adapter that you created to the iSCSI adapter.
+If your host has one physical network adapter for iSCSI traffic, bind the VMkernel adapter that you created to the iSCSI or iSER vmhba adapter.

-If you have multiple network adapters, create additional VMkernel adapters and then perform iSCSI binding.
+If you have multiple network adapters, you can create additional VMkernel adapters and then perform iSCSI binding.
 The number of virtual adapters must correspond to the number of physical adapters on the host.
+For information, see Multiple Network Adapters in iSCSI or iSER Configuration.